 If you need to travel with these fun party apps, pack the wontons and guacamole separately and assemble when you have reached your destination.

 Make sure to keep one of the avocado pits in the bowl to keep the guacamole fresh.
 I like to pack the guacamole in a plastic or glass food storage container and cover the skin directly with plastic wrap, then seal with the top.

 A LOW CARB VERSION

-For these lovely house guests, use sliced cucumbers or radishes instead of wonton skins.
+For guests that aren’t eating carbs or sugar or wheat or they are attempting to live off of air and sunshine alone, use sliced cucumbers or radishes instead of wonton skins.
 Yep, you will be the hostess with the mostest with this backup plan!
-See guacamole and cucumbers pictured below ⇓.

 Goat Cheese Guacamole with Crispy Wontons